verpag/chef-rails/README.md

 # Chef-Rails

-Kitchen to setup an Ubuntu Server ready to roll with Nginx, PostgreSQL, Redis Server and Rails.
+Kitchen to setup an Ubuntu Server ready to roll with Nginx, PostgreSQL and Rails.

 ## Requirements

-* Ubuntu 12.04+
+* Ubuntu 16.04+

 ## Usage